top of page

 Tips & Variations

-• Fold in fresh or thawed strawberry pieces that have been well-drained into
+• Fold in fresh or thawed strawberry pieces that have been well drained

 About the Ingredients